 - 1 tablespoon tomato paste

-- Mix the dry ingredients, then separately mix the wet ingredients with 2 cups (500 ml) water.
+- Mix the dry ingredients, then separately mix the wet ingredients with 2 cups water.
 Next, mix them together, first stirring with a wooden spoon and then kneading well by hand.

 - Cut the dough into eight portions.
 Shape each piece by hand into a sausage and roll each one tightly in an 8 x 8-inch (20 x 20 cm) sheet of plastic wrap.
 Knot the ends.

-- Put the sausages in a steamer and steam for 30 minutes.
+- Steam each batch of sausages in the steamer basket for 30 minutes over an inch or so of gently simmering wanter.
 Let cool completely.
 Remove the plastic wrap.

 - Brush the sausages with olive oil and grill them over direct heat for 4 to 5 minutes each side.